udacity/cloud-developer/RestAPI_Server/README.md

   * Here you will find three folders to test different features

 Public:
-- test getting all the images in the S3 bucket
+- test getting all the images in the feed
 - test getting a specific image
 - test creating a new user with valid credentials
 - test creating a new user with invalid credentials